wp-plugins/nextgen-facebook/readme.txt

 == Frequently Asked Questions ==

+= TABLE OF CONTENTS =

+* What is the difference between the Pro and <em>Free</em> versions?
+* How do I install the Pro version?
+* Can I use the Pro version on multiple websites?
+* Can I use other social sharing buttons than those of NGFB Open Graph+?
+* How does NGFB Open Graph+ find images for the Open Graph meta tags?
+* Why does NGFB ignore the &lt;img/&gt; HTML tags in my content?
+* How can I share a single NextGEN Gallery image?
+* How can I exclude certain parts of the content text?
+* Why don't my Twitter Cards show on Twitter?
+* Why doesn't the Twitter count increase?
+* Why doesn't Facebook show the correct Open Graph image?
+* How can I see what Facebook sees?
+* Why does Facebook play videos instead of linking them to my webpage?
+* Why does the Facebook "Like" button flyout get clipped?
+* Why doesn't Facebook embed my videos from Wistia?
+* What about Google Search and Google Plus?
+* Does LinkedIn read the Open Graph tags?
+* The W3C Markup Validation Service says "there is no attribute '<em>property</em>'".
+* Why are there duplicate Facebook / Google fields on the user profile page?

 = Q. What is the difference between the Pro and <em>Free</em> versions? =

+<a name="about-pro"></a>
 [The Pro version of NGFB Open Graph+](http://surniaulula.com/extend/plugins/nextgen-facebook/) adds support for [Twitter Card](https://dev.twitter.com/docs/cards), [WooCommerce](http://wordpress.org/plugins/woocommerce/), integration with popular SEO plugins (for title and description values), and allows you to customize the Open Graph title, description, image, number of images / videos included, and enable / disable social buttons *for each individual Post and Page*.
 You can also enable a file cache to save social sharing images and JavaScripts locally, and provide URLs to these cached files instead of the originals (improving the page load times in most cases).
 If you use a CDN or dedicated server to handle static content, the Pro version also includes a URL rewriting feature.

 The *Free* version is a complete, stable, optimized, well supported, and feature rich plugin.
 If you appreciate the work and effort I've put into this plugin, please [purchase the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) as a way to help with the continued development and support of NGFB Open Graph+.

+<a name="install-pro"></a>
 = Q. How do I install the Pro version? =

 Updating to the Pro version is simple and easy -- click on the "Purchase the Pro Version" button on any NGFB Open Graph+ settings page.
 After purchasing the Pro version, an email will be sent to you with installation instructions and a Unique Transaction ID.
 Enter your Unique Transaction ID on the Advanced settings page, and after saving the changes, an update for NGFB Open Graph+ will appear on the WordPress Updates page.
 Update the NGFB Open Graph+ plugin from within WordPress, as you would any other plugin, to download and activate the new Pro version.

+<a name="single-website"></a>
 = Q. Can I use the Pro version on multiple websites? =

 NGFB Open Graph+ Pro is [licensed for a Single Website](http://surniaulula.com/wp-content/plugins/nextgen-facebook/license/pro.txt), and each purchase is assigned a Unique Transaction ID.
 You must purchase a new license for each additional website using the NGFB Open Graph+ Pro plugin.
 [Contact me by email](mailto:jsm@surniaulula.com) for volume discounts (in multiples of 5 licenses).

+<a name="other-buttons"></a>
 = Q. Can I use other social sharing buttons than those of NGFB Open Graph+? =

 Absolutely.
 NGFB Open Graph+'s primary function is to create Open Graph and related meta tags (Twitter Cards, SEO, etc.).
 Aside from Pinterest and Tumblr, social buttons only send a URL to the social websites.
 Those websites then connect *back* to the shared URL, read the meta tags, and show the results in a social sharing popup window.
 The Pinterest and Tumblr sharing buttons must send more information, such as captions, media type (image, video), post type, etc.

 NGFB Open Graph+ creates accurate titles, descriptions, adds images, videos, etc. according to your content and preferences.
 If you decide to use different social sharing buttons, please make sure they only share a URL, and not the title, description, etc.

+<a name="find-images"></a>
 = Q. How does NGFB Open Graph+ find images for the Open Graph meta tags? =

 The images used in the Open Graph meta tags for Posts and Pages are chosen in this sequence: